Basic First Aid Kit

 - Elastic and crepe bandages - a few different widths.

-- Triangular Bandage - For slings, padding, strapping limbs to splints when
+- Triangular Bandage - For slings, padding, strapping limbs to splints when fractures are suspected.

 - Adhesive Tape - I prefer paper tape as you do not have to have scissors to cut it as it will tear by just using your fingers - Get a good quality tape that will not get brittle with age or lose it's stickiness.
 It is useless when that occurs.